 How Do You Trade Online Index

 By now you have learned all the basics required for starting stock index & you have setup the trading platform, opened a demo account and learned about the trading platform.
-The next step is to learn how to trade index & how to analyze indices to figure out whether to buy or sell a particular stock index.
+The next step is to learn how to trade index & how to analyze and interpret indices to figure out whether to buy or sell a particular stock index.

-When to Open a Buy/Sell Trade
+When to Open Buy/Sell Trade

 Stock Index Strategy